Taufik A. Valiante

 Research Technical Assistant

-Victoria is a Research Technical Assistant serves as liaison between Dr. Valiante's trainees, collaborators, EMU staffclinicians and research candidates.
+Victoria is a Research Technical Assistant and serves as liaison between Dr. Valiante's trainees, collaborators, EMU staff clinicians and research candidates.
 Specifically, she works with patients who are eligible to participate in electrocorticographic (ECoG) studies.
 She is also responsible for clinical data collection and post-operative reconstructions.

 David is a clinical neuroscientist/data scientist trying to develop ways to mine the vast amounts of data acquired from epilepsy surgery candidates to improve epilepsy therapies and our understanding of the functional organization of the human brain.

-Homeira invistigates the impact of intrinsic cellular properties of human cortical neurons on network activity in cortical slices obtained from neurosurgical procedures.
-Her work focuses on the role of electrophysiological properties of single neurons in generating electrical oscillations in the brain and using these data to build a human cell model through a collaboration with Dr. Francis Skinner.
+Homeira investigates the impact of intrinsic cellular properties of human cortical neurons on network activity in cortical slices obtained from neurosurgical procedures.
+Her work focuses on the role of electrophysiological properties of single neurons in generating electrical oscillations in the brain, and using these data to build a human cell model through a collaboration with Dr. Francis Skinner.

-To perform these experiments, she use in vivo and in vitro electrophysiology, including patch clamp techniques and local field potential recordings.
-In addition, she uses 3D image reconstruction of a neurons using immunohistochemistry and CLARITY.
+To perform these experiments, she uses in vivo and in vitro electrophysiology, including patch clamp techniques and local field potential recordings.
+In addition, she uses 3D image reconstruction of neurons using immunohistochemistry and CLARITY.

 Andrea Gómez Palacio

 Andrea’s previous research has focused on performing in the large-scale recordings in several animal models to investigate neuronal interactions that underlie plastic states.
 One of her main interests is to understand how brain stimulation modifies these interactions in order to use it as a rehabilitation tool.

 Her current research focuses on performing and analysing single-unit activity in Individuals with medically-intractable epilepsy.
 Such studies pose a unique opportunity to answer questions related to the neuronal mechanisms involved in human cognitive processing.